-Located 2.2 kms in the northeast of Jaunpur, Atala Masjid was built by Sultan Ibrahim Sharqi, the ruler of Jaunpur in the year 1408 although its foundation was laid in 1377 during the time of Firoz Shah Tughlak III, the Sultan of Delhi.
+Located 2.2 km in the north-east of Jaunpur, Atala Masjid was built by Sultan Ibrahim Sharqi, the ruler of Jaunpur in the year 1408; although, its foundation was laid in 1377 during the time of Firoz Shah Tughlak III, the Sultan of Delhi.

 The mosque can be accessed through a magnificent arched portico which leads to a spacious prayer hall.
 It is roofed with three domes of various sizes.
 Atala Masjid is one of the landmark monuments in Jaunpur.